As part of our apple unit, we did some fun activities to go along with the book How to Make an Apple Pie and See the World.

-We used those apples to make an apple pie.
-There is a recipe in the book for an apple pie, but I decided to make a German apple pie instead.
-My mother is German and I grew up on German food.
-Unfortunately my daughter is not being exposed to German food like I had been, so it was time to expand her palette by letting her experience some delicious German food.
+We used the apples we picked to make an apple pie.
+There is a recipe in the book for an apple pie, but I decided to continue our world tour and make a German apple pie instead.

 The recipe calls for 2 kg of apples.
 I’m not exactly sure as I’ve never really weighed the apples and just peel and cut till it looks like I’ll have enough.
 Don’t cut the apples too small that they will turn into mush, but not too big either.
 The picture below shows about how big to cut them.